rohitsalem/Traffic-Sign-Classifier/writeup.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.

 3. For the First and the Third images surprisingly the predictions came be a perfect 1 , that is mostly beacause of the rounding of to 3 decimal places.
 And also for the other images expect the 5th one it is obtained that the prediction probabilities are greater that 0.99.
-So it wouldn't be useful to comapre the softmax probabilities of the first four images
+So it wouldn't be useful to comapre the softmax probabilities of the first four images and therefore I just included the 5th image softmax predictions

 For the Fifth image, the model is relatively sure that this is a Slippery road sign (probability of 0.986), and the image does contain a slippery road sign.
 The top five soft max probabilities were